 Skype announces that it will soon be releasing Skype for Web.
 From now on, users do not need to download the app, which was a prerequisite before.
 Instead, they can use their browser and use Skype from there.
 The latest features can be availed from any desktop, Windows 10 and Mac OSX10.12 or higher, with the latest versions of Google Chrome or Microsoft Edge.
 The browser version will also have a number of new additions in terms of its functions and specifications.

-Some of the features include HD video calling which apparently will come with call reactions.
+Some of the features include HD video calling, which apparently will come with call reactions.
 The users using this mode will be experiencing HD in one-to-one or group calling.
-There is also an option for call recording where, as it sounds, will let users record their phone calls.
-There is also a notification panel which shows reactions to messages, @mention in group conversations in one place.
-All the users need to do is to click on the icon and they will be redirected to the desired mention or place in a conversation.
+There is also an option for call recording where, as it sounds, it will let users record their phone calls.
+There is also a notification panel that shows reactions to messages and @mention in group conversations in one place.
+All the users need to do is to click on the icon, and they will be redirected to the desired mention or place in a conversation.

 Apart from this, Skype also announced that they are releasing the updated MSI distributable for Skype (version 8) for Windows desktop.